oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 Fields            Types                 Descriptions
 ================  ====================  =======================================
-id                INT UNSIGNED          id number rule              VARCHAR(255)          rule written in Perl applied when a
+id                INT UNSIGNED          id number rule              TEXT                  rule written in Perl applied when a
                                         job is going to be registered
 ================  ====================  =======================================